opendocsg/slw-judgments-backfill/2015_SGHC_140/report.md

 49     The defendant also raised a pleading point on claim 7, on the basis that the claim relied a resulting trust which had not been sufficiently pleaded.
 This argument was not presented with any

 force.
 In any event, it appears to me that the plaintiff’s claim is pleaded in sufficiently broad terms to encompass a claim to recover the car or, in the alternative, to recover damages for its unlawful detention in the tort of detinue.
 The plaintiff need not rely on any trust at all to advance this claim.
-He may simply rely on the principle in _Hilti Far East Pte Ltd v Tan Hup Guan_ [1991] 1 SLR(R) 711 that the owner of a car at law is the person who funds its purchase and not the person who is registered as its owner (at [21] – [23]).
+He may simply rely on the principle in _Hilti Far East Pte Ltd v Tan Hup Guan_ <span class="citation">[1991] 1 SLR(R) 711</span> that the owner of a car at law is the person who funds its purchase and not the person who is registered as its owner (at [21] – [23]).

 50     In taking these pleading points, the defendant is simply putting the plaintiff to proof on his case.
 That does not even begin to meet the defendant’s tactical burden on a summary judgment application.
 It is little wonder, therefore, that counsel for the defendant did not advance these points of pleading with any great enthusiasm in his oral submissions to me.